xeviknal/aidl-2021-wo-rl/README.md

    3. [Action set #2](https://github.com/xeviknal/aidl-2021-wo-rl/pull/46) had disappointing results.
    4. [Extra action set #4](https://github.com/xeviknal/aidl-2021-wo-rl/pull/47) had lower than expected rewards.
 The entropy never seemed to quasi-collapse as hard as in the other experiments but while it managed to get a peak running reward of nearly 450, it was much less than what the experiment with action set #0 showed.

-Parallelly, we also started experimenting again with REINFORCE in order to understand why the entropy was collapsing so hard.
+In parallel, we also started experimenting again with REINFORCE in order to understand why the entropy was collapsing so hard.
 Due to the success of the learning rate and the known inestabilty of the algorithm, [we decided to experiment with different learning rate values](https://github.com/xeviknal/aidl-2021-wo-rl/pull/37).
 The results were spectacular and with a very small learning rate of 1*10^(-5) we managed to get running rewards of more than 800.

 After the varying results of the experiments with different actions, we also started analyzing what the actions were actually doing and how they impacted the results.
 By watching different results, we observed the following:
 * The model never learns how to brake.